 - Reusable water bottle with time markings – not journaling-specific, but self-care is important

-Whether they use words, drawings, collections, or all three, these summer journal ideas for kids help them slow down, notice what’s happening around them, and make sense of their own experiences.
+Whether they use words, drawings, collections, or all three, these summer journal ideas for kids help them slow down, notice what’s happening around them, and make something worth looking back on.